michellexbui/dmsp_tools/README.md

 Currently, `figures/` has some example figures for April 5, 2010.

+If you're looking for figures I've generated hop onto mia and check out mxbui/dmsp_tools/figures/ mia has SSUSI data files from 2007-2020.

 **Here are some resources for DMSP data:** \
 Boston College DSMP Survey Plots: https://dmsp.bc.edu - survey plots, descriptions of all instruments, useful links \